 Parents who are married or in a de facto relationship can take up to 8 weeks unpaid parental leave at the same time.
 This is called 'concurrent leave'.

 - on the birth or placement of the child

 Concurrent leave can be taken in separate periods.
-Each period has to be at least 2 weeks long, however, an employer can agree to shorter lengths.
+Each period needs to be at least 2 weeks long; however, an employer can agree to shorter lengths.